Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 270 should in theory perform quite a bit faster than the GeForce GTS 250 1GB in general. (explain)
+Memory BandwidthIn theory, the Radeon R9 270 should perform much faster than the GeForce GTS 250 1GB in general. (explain)

-Texel RateThe Radeon R9 270 will be a lot (about 52%) faster with regards to texture filtering than the GeForce GTS 250 1GB. (explain)
+Texel RateThe Radeon R9 270 will be much (about 52%) faster with regards to texture filtering than the GeForce GTS 250 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison